-The best way to find street art is to walk through Chinatown and check out every alley you see.
-Many will have street art.
+The best place in Kuala Terengganu to see street art is in Chinatown.
+While you’re there check out every alley you see and you’ll find many will have street art.
 When I tried to find examples I had looked up beforehand, they just weren’t where they were publicised.
 It’s much easier (and more fun) to just look out for it as you go.

 Visit Ho Ann Kiong Temple

-Also located in Chinatown, the attractive Ho Ann Kiong Temple is worth a visit as you wander around.
+Also located in Chinatown, the attractive Ho Ann Kiong Temple is another Terengganu place to visit as you wander around.

 This red and gold temple dates back to 1796, although it was rebuilt in both 1801 and 2010 after a fire.
 It’s smaller than I expected.
 Make sure you check out the stone carvings inside and outside the temple.

 And when you are finished, walk around the back.
 There is a cool “wishing tree”.

 Learn Chinese Peranakan History At Teck Soon Heritage House